Laf111/CEMU-Batch-Framework/README.md

 - Switch from game to game and automatically have all your data saved or restored on a given version of the CEMU emulator;

-- Make your loadiine games library portable and save settings per user and per host.
+- Make your loadiine games library portable and save settings per user and per host;

+- Ease install, backup (game+upate+DLC+saves+settings) and uninstalling games

+- Complete/create GFX packs for ALL games (even if they are still not officialy supported)

 ## How it works: